meetwudi/des001/README.md

 ###Step 4: Make content structured
 The next step I did is to organize informations I just collected in the Step 2.
 I used [pandoc](http://johnmacfarlane.net/pandoc) to convert the [structured_content.md](structured_content/structured_content.md) into a [working html copy](structured_content/structured_content.html)

+###Step 5: Wireframes for breakpoints
+For now, I will just create one breakpoint, 768px.
+For all viewport width < 768px, the [mobile wireframe](wireframe/mobile-wireframe.jpg) will be adapted.
+Otherwise, the [original wireframe](wireframe/wireframe.jpg) designed for all viewport width >= 768px will be adapted.